 Click here for some lunar examples, and discussion, though I have to say that my brain wasn’t as easily fooled by the images on this site.

-Apparently it’s caused by the brain/eye interpretation of the shadows created by the low sunlight on the fascinating sand ridges around these craters/whirlpools.
-But it does make one contemplate how easily our perception of the world around us can be misled…
+Apparently, it’s caused by the brain/eye interpretation of the shadows, created by the low angle sunlight on the fascinating sand ridges around these craters/whirlpools.
+But it does make one contemplate how easily our perception of the world around us can be misled.

 I was also surprised by how many frogs and toads had already taken refuge beneath the drying windrows, so I guess that the hay cocks themselves will prove helpful hibernation refuges.

 The main priority, as I’m gradually learning, is to clear such material from most of the field surface.
 On a valley bottom meadow such as this, any flopped over dead vegetation simply prevents any water evaporation.
-And actual drainage is a desperately slow affair on a pretty level saturated surface of peat overlying clay.
+And actual drainage is a desperately slow affair on a pretty level saturated surface of seams of peat, overlying clay.

 I thought that my previous post’s pictures would be the final amphibian images for the year, but then a night time walk around the croquet lawn with a torch, picked out this immobile newt.
-I’m not sure if it is a Smooth or Palmate species, which apparently are quite similar, but I’m guessing that like the frogs and toads, it will be off into hibernation pretty soon.
+I’m not sure if it’s a Smooth or Palmate species, Lissotriton vulgaris, or L. helveticus, which apparently are quite similar, but I’m guessing that like the frogs and toads, it will be off into hibernation pretty soon.

-Lately there has been more than the usual amount of effort in the garden.
-With just 36 hours to go until the great excitement of Noel Kingsbury’s workshop here, the weather is going to break tonight with heavy rain and winds, but for now, the scene looks a little better for Thursday…
+Lately, there’s been more than the usual amount of effort in the garden.
+With just 36 hours to go until the great excitement of Noel Kingsbury’s workshop here, the weather is going to break tonight with heavy rain and winds, but for now, the scene looks a little better for Thursday.